Vatican City and Holy See passports

+The Holy See and the Vatican City State are two subjects of international law and are presided over by the Pope through the Secretariat of State of the Holy See and the Governorate of Vatican City State respectively.
+Each of these two entities issues its own passports.

-Of the approximately 800 residents of Vatican City, over 450 have Vatican citizenship.
+Of the approximately 800 residents of Vatican City, more than 450 have Vatican citizenship.
 These include the approximately 135 Swiss Guards.
 About the same number of citizens of the state live in various countries, chiefly in the diplomatic service of the Holy See.

-The Vatican City State law on citizenship, residence and access, which was promulgated on 22 February 2011, classifies citizens in three categories:
+The Vatican City State law on citizenship, residence and access, which was promulgated on 22 February 2011, classifies citizens into three categories: